Earn up to 100,000 bonus points, collect points as you spend and redeem for flights and merchandise with a rewards

 Rates and fees

 - Annual fees.
 Most rewards credit cards charge an annual fee.
 Ideally, the value of the rewards you earn should be equal to or more than the annual fee of a credit card.
-For instance, if you hardly ever use a credit card and pay a $300 annual fee, you’ll end up losing more money than you gain.
+For instance, if you hardly ever use a credit card and pay a $300 annual fee, you’ll lose more money than you gain.
 On the other hand, a premium reward option with a high annual fee could be worth it if you use your credit card for most purchases you make.

 - Foreign transaction fees.
 Most credit cards apply a charge for transactions made overseas or with an international retailer online, usually worth 2% to 3.5% of the total transaction.
 Make sure you consider this fee before choosing a card – especially for any rewards card that offers more points for foreign transactions.
 You can compare cards with no foreign transaction fees with this guide.